Leyam-07/Resorts_System/docs/Future-Refinements.md

 ---

+## Phase 3: Guest Engagement and Finalization (Version 1.9.0)

+This section covers the implementation of the automated notification system and outlines future enhancements for guest communication and feedback.

+### ✅ Core Test Plan (Completed)

+- [x] **Dependency Management:** Successfully removed corrupted PHPMailer library and installed the official version via Composer.
+- [x] **Server Configuration:** Configured local environment (`php.ini`, `sendmail.ini`) to correctly relay emails through an external SMTP server.
+- [x] **Welcome Email:** Verified that a welcome email is sent successfully upon new customer registration.
+- [x] **Booking Confirmation Email:** Verified that a confirmation email is sent when a customer creates a new booking.
+- [x] **Booking Cancellation Email:** Verified that a cancellation notification is sent when a customer cancels a booking.

+### 🎯 Future Suggestions & Refinements Checklist

+#### 1. Notification Enhancements

+- [ ] **Automated Booking Reminders:**
+  - [ ] Implement a mechanism (e.g., a scheduled task or cron job) to automatically send a reminder email to customers 24 hours before their booking starts.
+- [ ] **Admin Notifications:**
+  - [ ] Send an email notification to the resort Admin whenever a new booking is created or an existing one is cancelled.
+- [ ] **Notification Logging:**
+  - [ ] Create a `Notifications` table in the database to log all outgoing emails, including their status (sent, failed) and timestamp.
+This provides an audit trail for communication.

+#### 2. Email Template Improvements

+- [ ] **External HTML Templates:**
+  - [ ] Move the email body content from `Notification.php` into separate, styled HTML template files (e.g., in an `app/Views/emails/` directory).
+  - [ ] This will separate presentation from logic and make the email designs easier to manage and brand.
+- [ ] **Add Branding:**
+  - [ ] Include the resort's logo and consistent branding in all outgoing email templates.

+#### 3. Feedback and Review System

+- [ ] **Post-Visit Feedback Form:**
+  - [ ] Create a simple, web-based form for customers to submit feedback and ratings after their stay.
+- [ ] **Automated Feedback Request:**
+  - [ ] Send an automated email to guests 24 hours after their booking has ended, inviting them to provide feedback.
+- [ ] **Admin Feedback Dashboard:**
+  - [ ] Create a view in the Admin dashboard to review, manage, and respond to customer feedback.

+#### 4. User Notification Preferences

+- [ ] **Profile Settings:**
+  - [ ] Add a section in the user's profile page where they can manage their notification preferences (e.g., opt in/out of promotional messages or reminders).

+---

 ## 🎯 General Future Suggestions & Refinements Checklist

 This section contains suggestions for more in-depth testing to improve robustness and user experience across the application.